arkq/bluez-alsa/doc/bluealsa-cli.1.rst

     ``ServiceStopped SERVICE_NAME``

-    If the *--verbose* option is given then the properties of each added PCM are printed after the PCMAdded line, one per line, in the same format as the **info** command.
-In this case a blank line is printed after the last property.

     When the monitor starts, it begins by printing a ``ServiceRunning`` or ``ServiceStopped`` message according to the current state of the service.

+    If the **-p** or **--properties** option is given then also detect changes to certain PCM properties.
+Print a line on standard output for each property change.
+The output lines are formed as:

+    ``PropertyChanged PCM_PATH PROPERTY_NAME VALUE``

+    Property names than can be monitored are **Codec**, **SoftVolume** and **Volume**.

+    The value for Volume is a hexadecimal 16-bit encoding where data for channel 1 is stored in the upper byte, channel 2 is stored in the lower byte.
+The highest bit of both bytes determines whether channel is muted.

+    *PROPS* is an optional comma-separated list of property names to be monitored.
+If given, only changes to those properties listed will be printed.
+If this argument is not given then changes to any of the above properties are printed.

 open *PCM_PATH*
     Transfer raw audio frames to or from the given PCM.
 For sink PCMs